-You have low teacher motivation.
-You are not usually motivated by teachers or other educators.
-You may not actively ask questions or try to get feedback from your teachers.
-You sometimes find it better to work away from your teachers.
+You have moderate teacher motivation.
+Sometimes you are motivated by teachers and sometimes you are not.
+You may occasionally ask questions or try to get feedback from your teachers.
+If a teacher is nearby, it usually makes no difference in how well you work.